kalyanikhona/llm-model-behavior-research/about-kalyani-khona.md

 ### Thought Leadership
 - Author at The Third Frontier on AI-human interaction
-- Emerging voice in non-technical AI research
+- Emerging voice in behaviorial AI research
 - Pioneer in applying entrepreneurial insights to AI behavior studies

 > "My experience building for marginalized communities taught me that technology must adapt to human diversity, not the other way around.
 The same principle applies to AI."